3/6/23 APPLICATIONS ARE CLOSED:::::::::::::::::::::::::::: DIRECTOR OF COMMUNICATIONS & RESOURCE SHARING

 ● Reference checks after the group interview

-● Offers made to finalists with flexible start date in the Spring
+● Offers made to finalists with flexible start date in the late Spring

 Frequently cited statistics show that women and structurally marginalized and/or underrepresented groups apply to jobs only if they meet 100% of the qualifications.
 Tzedek Lab encourages you to apply and break that statistic, as no one ever meets 100% of the qualifications.
 If you do not have all of these qualifications but think you could still be a good fit for this role, we encourage you to apply and look forward to your application.